 Cou Course Summary Information

-1 Courses Title BSc (Hons) / MSci Computer Networks
+1 Course Title BSc (Hons) Computer Networks with Foundation Year

-2 BCU Course UCAS Codes BSc (Hons) US0669 G422
+2 BCU Course UCAS Code US0669F I12B

-Codes MSci UM0040 l121
+Code

-3 Awarding Institution Birmingham City University
+3 Awarding Institution Birmingham City Unive rsity

 4 Teaching Institution(s)

 (if different from point 3)

 5 Professional Statutory or

 Regulatory Body (PSRB)

 accreditation (if applicable)

-6 Course Description

-BSc (Hons) / MSci Computer Networks course will equip you to take the revolution in communications technology to the next level in our modern, mobile, connected society.

-At Birmingham City University, you will have access to networked laboratories running the latest software, ensuring you become well acquainted with technologies you'll encounter when working in the industry.
+6 Course Description BSc (Hons) Computer Networks with a Foundation Year, will equip you to take the revolution in communications technology to the next level in our modern, mobile, connected society.
+You will have access to networked laboratories running the latest software, ensuring you become well acquainted with technologies you'll encounter when working in the industry.
+The Foundation Year course option enables you to study for our BSc (Hons) degree over an extended full-time duration of four years by including a Foundation Certificate (year one of four).
+The Foundation Certificate provides a broad study course that underpins the follow-on degree.
+In order to progress to the next year of your degree, it is necessary to achieve a pass in all of the modules of the Foundation Certificate.
 What's covered in the course?

-The course takes a practice-led approach, making use of equipment and tools found in the workplace to give you the best preparation for employment.
+You'll take a practice-led approach, making use of equipment and tools found in the workplace, giving you the best preparation for employment.
 We prioritise the practical skills sought by industry, backing them up with a thorough understanding of theory.
 You will explore the latest in computing, network, and cloud and server technologies, and have the opportunity to gain additional accreditation from Microsoft, Cisco Systems and the Linux Professional Institute.
+We are also home to Cisco Systems and the Microsoft Academy Centre .
 You will study a well-rounded curriculum in computer network engineering, programming, server systems and practice, as well as develop management-level skills such as project and change management to maximise you career potential.

-Studying computing with us puts you at the heart of an exciting, innovative community.
-Part of your first-year assessment will involve taking part in our annual Innovation Fest, where students get together to solve society's problems with creative technology.
-Previous projects have included medical assistance drones, accessible gaming controllers, and smart housing solutions.
-The event brings together students, academics and industry guests, so it's a great way to have fun, build experience and network, and win prizes!

 Upon graduation you could progress into a career as a network administrator, network services engineer, network architect, network support analyst, data centre engineer, storage and virtualisation analyst, technical infrastructure architect, Linux network administrator, field network technician, service desk analyst, solutions architect, and IT infrastructure specialist.

-7 Course Awards 7a Possible Final Awards for the Computer Networks course Level Credits Awarded Bachelor of Science with Honours Computer Networks 6 360 Bachelor of Science with Honours Computer Networks with 6 480 Professional Placement Year Integrated Masters of Science Computer Networks 7 480 Integrated Masters of Science Computer Networks with 7 600 Professional Placement Year 7b Possible Exit Awards and Credits Awarded for the Computer Networks course Certificate of Higher Education Computer Networks 4 120 Diploma of Higher Education Computer Networks 5 240 Bachelor of Science Computer Networks 6 300
+7 Course Awards

+7a Name of Final Award Level Credits Awarded

+Bachelor of Science with Honours Computer Networks 6 480

+Bachelor of Science with Honours Computer Networks with 6 480

+Sandwich Year

+7b Exit Awards and Credits Awarded

+Foundation Certificate Computing 3 120

+Certificate of Higher Education Computer Networks 4 240

+Diploma of Higher Education Computer Networks 5 360

+Bachelor of Science Computer Networks 6 420
-8 Derogation from the University Regulations

-- 1. For modules with more than one item of assessment, students must achieve a minimum of 30% (undergraduate) or 40% (postgraduate) in each item of assessment in order to pass the module - 2.
-Compensation of marginal failure in up to 20 credits is permitted at each level - 3.
-Condonement of failed modules is not permitted - 4.
-Students on an Integrated Masters course must achieve an overall average of 50% or above at the end of Level 5 to remain on the Integrated Masters course.
+8 Derog ation from the University Regulations 1.
+For modules with more than one item of assessment, students must achieve a minimum of 30% (undergraduate) or 40% (postgraduate) in each item of assessment in order to pass the module.
+2. Compensation of marginal failure in up to 20 credits is permitted at each level.
+3. Condonement of failed modules is not permitted.

-9 Delivery Patte Delivery Patterns
+9 Delivery Patterns

 Mode(s) of Study Location Duration of Study Code

-BSc (Hons) Full Time City Centre 3 years US0669

-BSc (Hons) with City Centre 4 years US1088

-Professional Placeme ent

-MSci Full Time City Centre 4 years UM0040
+Full Ti me City Centre 4 years US0669F

-MSci with Professiona al City Centre 5 years UM0058
+Sandv vich City Centre 5 years US0669FS

-Placement